sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

     </div>
 </div>
 <div class="caption">
-    The Times sues OpenAI and Microsoft over A.I. use of copyrighted work.
+    The Times sues OpenAI and Microsoft over A.I. use of copyrighted work<d-cite key='times2023ai'></d-cite>.
 </div>